abhiramasonny/jaithon/README.md

 Documentation/grammar.txt
 ```

 **NOTE** Jaithon is actually Faster then its counterpart Python!
-Here are the reasults from the tests I ran.
+Here are the results from the tests I ran.
 <a href="Imgs/JaithonResult.png" target="_blank"><img src="Imgs/JaithonResult.png" alt="Jaithon Speed Result"></a>
 <a href="Imgs/PythonResult.png" target="_blank"><img src="Imgs/PythonResult.png" alt="Python Speed Result"></a>
 Please Note, the 0.05 user time in python is not 'user' input.
 It can not be avoided.
-You can try the speed command on your UNIX running computer with
+You can try the time command on your UNIX running computer with

 ```bash
 time ./interpreter filename